Leviathan121005/metropt3-anomaly-detection-autoencoder/README.md

 The data is highly imbalanced, with only **29,954 failure instances (~1.98%)** compared to over 1.48 million normal observations, making standard classification approaches difficult to apply reliably.

-A common solution is **class rebalancing**, but this alters the true data distribution and often leads to results that do not generalize well.
+A common solution is class rebalancing, but this alters the true data distribution and often leads to results that do not generalize well.
 Another approach is to modify the loss function (e.g., weighted BCE or focal loss), but these methods still depend on labeled anomalies.

 In contrast, this project adopts an **unsupervised one-class learning** approach.
 By focusing on learning normal behavior rather than relying on labeled failures, the model can detect deviations even when anomalous data is scarce, incomplete, or not yet observed.
 This makes the approach more aligned with practical deployment settings.